 |Stores||It stores TERA BYTES[Billions of rows]||GIGA BYTES[Millions of rows]|

-- Teradata is massively parallel open processing system for developing large-scale data warehousing applications
+- Teradata meaning: Teradata is an open-source Database Management System for developing large-scale data warehousing applications.

 - Teradata offers a full suite of service which focuses on Data Warehousing